deltachat/deltachat-pages/en/help.md

   or add them via QR code, they automatically see it as your profile picture.

-- Contacts who don't use Delta Chat do not see the profile picture (however, of course, they can install Delta Chat :)
+- Contacts who don't use Delta Chat do not see the profile picture (however, of course, they can install Delta Chat). :)

 - For privacy reasons, no one sees your profile picture until you write a message to them.